 Ground-source heat pumps (aka “geothermal”) extract warm air (in heating mode) and cool air (in A/C mode) from stable below-ground temperatures.
 They are incredibly energy efficient: According to the EPA, geothermal heat pumps can reduce energy consumption up to 40 percent compared to air-source heat pumps, and up to 70 percent compared to electric resistance heating with standard air-conditioning equipment.
 If you have a gas furnace and central air conditioning, typical savings are 35 to 45 percent.

 But you’ll have to pay a lot up front to attain these savings: Most systems cost $35,000 or more, mostly due to the need to bury coils or pipes in a way that requires a lot of expensive digging or drilling.
 Even if you could buy and install a ground-source system for a bargain rate of, say, $20,000 it would still take a long time to recoup the upfront costs through resulting energy savings.
 But there are other factors to consider.

 First, Energy Star-certified ground-source systems qualify for a generous federal tax credit for the entire cost of the project, including installation (for 2020 and 2021, the credit is 26 percent).
-There’s also a tax credit of up to $1,000 for Maryland residents.
+There are also generous rebates available for Xcel, Connexus, and Dakota Electric customers.
 But, for most families, the remaining upfront costs of geothermal systems still make them unaffordable.